sripalt/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

-This data contains 180 observations of 81 variables.
+This data file contains 180 observations of 81 variables.
-Each observation contains the following variables.
+Each observation contains the below listed variables.
-"X"", "Y"" and "subject" files are combined into one observation and the variables containing "mean" and "std" are extracted from each observation.
+"X", "Y" and "subject" files are combined into one observation and the variables containing "mean" and "std" are extracted from each observation.
 The variable names are cleaned to remove special characters.

-subject                     : int  id of the subject activity                    : Factor w/ 6 levels "LAYING","SITTING","STANDING","WALKING","WALKING_DOWNSTAIRS","WALKING_UPSTAIRS" tbodyaccmeanx               : num tbodyaccmeany               : num tbodyaccmeanz               : num
+subject                     : int  id of the subject
+activity                    : Factor w/ 6 levels
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;"LAYING","SITTING","STANDING","WALKING","WALKING_DOWNSTAIRS","WALKING_UPSTAIRS"
+tbodyaccmeanx               : num
+tbodyaccmeany               : num
+tbodyaccmeanz               : num
 tbodyaccstdx                : num
 tbodyaccstdy                : num
 tbodyaccstdz                : num
 tgravityaccmeanx            : num